nicolasroy11/RL-Augmented-Trader/README.md

 ## A real-time, deep reinforcement learning trading bot that uses live Binance 5-second tick data, technical indicators, and a custom PyTorch policy gradient agent to make buy/hold/sell decisions.
 The environment simulates live market PnL and is built from scratch without high-level libraries like Stable-Baselines.

+## Why This Project?

+This project is part of my portfolio to demonstrate end-to-end applied machine learning in a financial context.
+It blends low-latency data pipelines, reinforcement learning, and custom environments — similar to what you'd see in hedge fund research platforms.

+Contact: nicolasroy11@gmail.com

 ## Features

 ✅ Real-time 5s data ingestion from Binance